learn-co-curriculum/phase-1-html-forms/README.md

 provided to the `label`'s `for` attribute and the browser knows to put them close to each other.

-Labels are not strictly necessary on HTML forms. **But** they make our site better for those using assistive devices.
-It's the Right Thing to Do.
+Labels are necessary on HTML forms.
+They make our site better for those using assistive devices.
+It makes our site accessible, which means more users can use our site.

 Why do we put _both_ labels _and_ placeholders?
 First, not all browsers and assistive devices support placeholder attributes.
 Labels help assistive devices